apache/zeppelin/docs/interpreter/livy.md

  * Livy server.

 ### Configuration
-We added some common configurations for spark, and you can set any configuration you want which should start with `spark.`
+We added some common configurations for spark, and you can set any configuration you want which should start with `livy.spark.`
 <table class="table-configuration">
   <tr>
     <th>Property</th>